 - Engine number.

 - Can I see the MOT Certificates?
 All cars three years and older require an annual MOT test.
-You must see the current MOT certificate – certificates for older cars tend to get lost.
+You must understand the current MOT certificate – certificates for older cars tend to get lost.
 As long as you have the vehicle registration and the V5C document reference number, you can check an MOT issued after 2005.
-This will show the vehicle’s registered mileage at each MOT.
+This check will show the vehicle’s registered mileage at each MOT.

 - Are there any MOT advisory items?
 Look at the current MOT are there any advisory items indicated?
 Have they been done?
 If not, how much they will cost?